 Concrete abutments contain reinforced soil which supports shallow zig-zag ramps, planting and steps on the West bank, negating the need for long balustrades in these areas and forming a viewing terrace to the adjacent playing fields.

-The competition design was intended to be flexible in nature so that it could be modified as necessary during the rigorous detailed design process later, whilst still maintaining the elegance and simplicity of the original concept.
+The competition design was intended to be flexible in nature so that it could be modified as necessary during the rigorous detailed design process later, while still maintaining the elegance and simplicity of the original concept.